 - hip joints click

-If your baby has any of these issues, chiropractic is a natural way to remove spinal tension and help your baby be healthier and happier.
-A newborn check-up will also help to prevent future pediatric disorders and assist your baby through his/her growth and developmental milestones.
+If your baby has any of these issues, chiropractic is a natural way to assist in decreasing spinal tension.
+A newborn check-up will also help to support your baby through his or her growth and developmental milestones.

 7. How does chiropractic care help infants with newborn issues such as gas and colic?

 Many infants suffer from gas and colic, especially in their first 3 months of life.
 They are born with their digestive systems still developing and must suddenly adapt to being nourished from an umbilical cord to breastfeeding.
 They may also have spinal tension from inutero or the birth itself.
 This spinal nerve irritation (subluxation) can interrupt the connection between your baby’s brain and the functions of his/her digestion.
 Pediatric chiropractic care gently and safely removes this tension to allow your baby’s digestive system to work as effectively and efficiently as possible.
 In fact, the latest research has proven chiropractic care to be more effective than traditional medicine in the treatment of colic with significantly reduced hours of crying from discomfort (JMPT 1999, 22 (8)).
 A natural way to help your baby help him/herself.

 8. When should my child have chiropractic check-ups?